duplisea/gslea/README.md

 exploration of the data rather than for making good quality graphics.

 <ins>
-EA.cor.f
+EA.cor.f(variables, years, EARs, …)
 </ins>

 commputes the cross corelation between two variables with lags.
-It has the option of differencing the variables to make them stationary and therefore correlate on the how the values of each of the variables changes from year to year as opposed to their absolute values.
+It has the option of differencing the variables to make them stationary and therefore correlate on the how the values of each of the variables changes from year to year as opposed to their absolute values. … gives arguments to the <b>ccf</b> function.

 <ins>
 sources.f(variable.name)